neurips2020creativity/neurips2020creativity.github.io/index.md

 ## How to attend

-You should purchase a ticket on [neurips.cc](https://neurips.cc/) by 7th December 6pm PST.
-This ticket will give you access to the whole NeurIPS conference, including other workshops.
+You should purchase a ticket on [neurips.cc](https://neurips.cc/).
+This will allow you to access [our website] (https://neurips.cc/virtual/2020/protected/workshop_16131.html) on NeurIPS with links to the livestream, poster session and socials.

 ## Organisers